-Judge Harrison and Judge Morzone QC were the resident judges in Cairns managing the court's lists there.
+Judge Harrison (until retirement), Judge Morzone QC and Judge Fantin were the resident judges in Cairns managing the court's lists there.
 This centre is also served by the Supreme Court's Far Northern Judge.
 The region includes Innisfail and Cape York.
 Both judges hold commissions in the Childrens Court and Judge Morzone a commission in the Planning and Environment Court.
 The judges undertook circuits in the Cairns region and elsewhere in the state.